scistream/scistream-proto/docs/README.md

 If you want to learn more, please take a look at our [HPDC'22 paper](https://dl.acm.org/doi/abs/10.1145/3502181.3531475).

 ## Pre-requisites
 We use [poetry](https://python-poetry.org/docs/) to manage our python environments.
 Please ensure you have Python 3.9+ and poetry installed in your environment.
+We require docker for using the Haproxy and NGINX S2DS implementation.
+We provide a setup scrit that was used to install these dependencies on the Fabric platform.
+This installation script was tested on ubuntu 20.04 version.

-We also use a Git submodules to manage dependencies, such as the SciStream project.
+We also use a Git submodules to manage dependencies, such as the original S2DS implementation project.
 To set up the SciStream Data Server (S2DS) submodule, run the following commands:

 ~~~
 git submodule init